 Holy Cross Teams Receive NCAA Public Recognition Awards

-WORCESTER, Mass. — Sixteen College of the Holy Cross varsity athletic teams have received Division I Academic Progress Rate public recognition awards from the NCAA.
+WORCESTER, Mass. - Fourteen Holy Cross varsity athletic teams have received Division I Academic Progress Rate public recognition awards from the NCAA.
 These teams posted multi-year APR scores in the top 10 percent of all squads in their respective sports.
 The public recognition awards are part of the broad Division I academic reform effort.

-The Crusader programs to receive public recognition awards are: baseball, men's basketball, women's basketball, women's cross country, football, men's golf, women's golf, women's lacrosse, men's soccer, softball, men's swimming and diving, women's swimming and diving, men's tennis, women's tennis, women's indoor track and field, and women's outdoor track and field.
+The Crusader programs to be honored with public recognition awards were baseball, men's basketball, women's basketball, women's cross country, football, women's golf, women's lacrosse, men's swimming and diving, softball, women's swimming and diving, women's tennis, women's indoor track and field, women's outdoor track and field, and volleyball.

 For more information on the schools and teams honored by the NCAA, click here.